posm/OpenMapKitWebsite/_includes/Creating-Your-Own-MBTiles-Basemap-File.md

+#Creating Your Own Mobile Basemap

+The OpenMapKit has the ability to host map tiles on the phone even when it is disconnected from the Internet.
+This section shows you how to generate offline tiles to be used on the phone.

-MBTiles is a format made by the folks at Mapbox that allows you to store PNG or vector tile sets in a single file.
+MBTiles is a format made by the folks at [Mapbox](https://www.mapbox.com/) that allows you to store PNG or vector tile sets as a single file.
 An MBTiles file is actually a SQLite database that follows a specific schema.
 Check out the [spec](https://github.com/mapbox/mbtiles-spec) to learn more about it.

-You can make your own custom map and export an MBTiles file in [Tile Mill](https://www.mapbox.com/tilemill/).
-Unfortunately, Mapbox removed this functionality from [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).

 For the purpose of OpenMapKit, you can easily scrape PNG tiles from an online endpoint and store them in an MBTiles file with a few NodeJS command-line tools.